Back to School While Co-Parenting

 Back-to-school time is a great time to review your custody order and your rights and responsibilities under that Order.
 Perhaps your schedule changes during the school year from the summer schedule.
 If so, you need to understand when that switch occurs and what the school year schedule looks like for you and your child.

 Particularly if this is the first school year that you have been separated, you should understand if or when your custody schedule requires you to get your children to and from school.
 Pay close attention to the start and end times of school, particularly if your child is starting or moving up to a new school.
-Ensure you understand the transportation arrangements for your child and confirm what your rights or responsibilities are if you do not live in the geographic area of their school.
+Ensure you understand your child’s transportation arrangements and confirm your rights and responsibilities if you do not live in the school’s geographic area.

 While you should always be mindful to keep your children out of all custody issues, you should ensure that they understand the impact of the custody schedule on their transportation.
 For example, if they take the bus at your house but are a car rider at your co-parent’s house, you should communicate with your co-parent to ensure the child understands where he is supposed to go and what he is supposed to do each day.